Celicath/PokerPlayerMod/README.md

   - 1 Pair Flush: +175%
   - Straight Flush: +350%

 If you upgrade a Poker Card, its rank will go up by 1.
-This means the one with rank 10 cannot be upgraded.
+Rank 10 cards cannot be upgraded since they have the highest rank.

 # Compatibility
 Unlike most Slay the Spire mods, The Poker Player is not intended to be used with any other mods.
 Sine the majority of cards are not played in a traditional way, many relics/cards/etc added by mods will be played much differently with this character.
 Similarly, playing with Custom Mods are not intended.